-The Enterprise and Employability Challenge is assessed in Year 9.
+The Enterprise and Employability Challenge is assessed in Year 10.
 The purpose of this challenge is to develop students' enterprising skills and enhance their opportunities for employment.
 Students will have the opportunity to focus on the preparation for their future career aspirations, as well participate in an enterprise activity.
 This challenge also provides students with opportunities to develop important team working skills and understand the importance of positive working relationships.
 The final assessment for this challenge is for students to create a business idea and proposal.

-Individual Project - worth 50% of the total qualification:
+Personal Project - worth 50% of the total qualification:

-The Individual Project is designed to develop students' skills through carrying out a research activity in an area of personal interest or one that reflects future educational or career aspirations.
+The Personal Project is designed to develop students' skills, through carrying out a research activity in an area of personal interest or one that reflects future educational or career aspirations.
 It must be between 1000 and 2000 words.
-This challenge which is completed last in Year 11 carries the most weighting, therefore has the biggest influence on the overall Skills Challenge Certificate grade.
+This challenge carries the most weighting, therefore has the biggest influence on the overall Skills Challenge Certificate grade.

 The completion of the Skills Challenge Certificate is compulsory.
-Students in Ysgol Harri Tudur/Henry Tudor School have achieved very highly in this subject in previous years.
-It is crucial that students attend regularly to complete challenges, try their best, use their skills effectively and stay organised if they are to pass this qualification to the best of their ability.
+Students in Pembroke School have achieved very highly in this subject in previous years.
+It is crucial that students attend regularly to complete challenges, try their best and use their skills effectively, if they are to pass this qualification.